acolytec3/ArMob/README.md

 ### Arweave app Auto-login

-* Tap on any app from [ArweaveApps](https://arweaveapps.com)
+- Tap on any app from [ArweaveApps](https://arweaveapps.com)
-* Click on the unlock button on the browser nav buttons to attempt to unlock wallet Note - wallet injection only works on some Arweave apps at present (e.g. ArweaveID, Weavemail,etc)
+- Click on the unlock button on the browser nav buttons to attempt to unlock wallet Note - wallet injection only works on some Arweave apps at present (e.g. ArweaveID, Weavemail,etc)

+### ENS Name Resolution

+- Currently broken

 ## Roadmap